obj-p/Routing/README.md

 ### Proxy

 A router instance may proxy any string pattern.
 The closure will also have four parameters.
 The route it matched, the parameters, any data passed, and a next closure.
 The next closure accepts a *ProxyCommit?* tuple with arguments *String*, *Parameters*, and *Any?*.
 If nil is passed to *Next* then the router will continue to another proxy if it exists or subsequently to a mapped route.
 If a proxy were to pass a *ProxyCommit* tuple to the next closure, the router will skip any subsequent proxy and attempt to match a mapped route.
-Failure to call next will halt the router and all subsequent calls to #open.
+Failure to call next will halt the router and all subsequent calls to *#open*.

 ```swift
 router.proxy("routingexample://route/one") { route, parameters, any, next -> Void in